mmistakes/mm-github-pages-starter/_pages/about.md

 ---
-permalink: /about/
+permalink: "/about/"
-title: "About Me"
+title: About Me

 ---

-I’m a Senior Software Engineer at Quizlet.
+I’m a Staff Software Engineer at Quizlet.

 I primarily focus on delivering awesome experiences with Android and Kotlin Multiplatform -- both for our users and my fellow engineers.